 “This was just a trial run—a proof of concept,” said Dawe.
 We’ll leave the system out for a few months and see how it behaves.
 Then we’ll probably recover it and make some improvements.”

 Dawe continued, “Once we know the system is reliable, we’ll be looking for individuals or groups that would like to hook up new instruments—cameras, hydrophones, or whatever.
 This could be for research, education, or outreach.
 We’ll even provide the paddles.
-The overall cost would depend on the instrument, but I think it could be done for a few thousand dollars.”
+The overall cost would depend on the instrument, but I think the connection could be done for a few thousand dollars.”

 Dawe concluded “Our overall goal is to find and encourage new users for the MARS observatory—teachers, students, or researchers without a lot of money.
 We’re particularly interested in finding ways of getting data from MARS into school classrooms, so we can help inspire the next generation of ocean scientists and engineers.”